 When Booking Your Flight

 Always fly non-stop if possible.
 I know it can be a bit more costly but not having to board and de-board multiple times or dealing with a layover is usually worth the cost.
+Click here for tips on surviving connection flight.

 Try to book your flight with a departing time about 30mins before nap or bedtime.
 If your child is used to a routine and generally tired around this time, it should be easy for you to get them to sleep.
 If you have a shorter flight they might sleep the entire time but even if you're on a longer one they will still be knocked out for a good majority of it.